rodrigo-castellano/Bachelor-thesis/Part 1/README.md

 # Bachelor-thesis
-In this project cosmic rays from a detector Cherenkov are analyzed by supervised learning algorithms.
+In this project cosmic rays from the CORSIKA siumlator are analyzed with supervised learning algorithms.

 Features